sat3n/sat3n/README.md

 - 👋 Hi, I’m @sat3n (call me Satender or Seth, if you don't like invoking the devil inadverdently :D )
 - 👀 I’m interested in pyhton, C++, cloud based DevOps, containers, blockchain and edge computing projects
-- 🌱 I’m always exiciting about al things technology and currently learning and honing my programming skills on a range of applications mentioned above
+- 🌱 I’m always exicited about all things technology and currently learning and honing my programming skills on a range of applications mentioned above
 - 💞️ I’m looking to collaborate on project involving helping the beginners and hopefully someday soon in open spurce projects because all I want to do is make this world better for every being using technology
 - 📫 Reach me @ satenderkundu@hotmail.com or https://linkedin.com/in/satenkun